IsaacScript/isaacscript/packages/docs/docs/main/isaacscript-in-lua.md

 ## File Size

-The file size of the library is around 2 megabytes, so it will increase the total size of your mod by that amount.
+The file size of the library is around 2 megabytes, so using the library will increase the total size of your mod by that amount.
 With that said, the file size of your mod is mostly irrelevant for a few reasons.
 This is a common misconception by newer programmers, so it is worth taking a few minutes to explain why this is.

 ### Running Time